Choline Rich Foods for Kids: Benefits, Requirements & 7-Day Meal Plan

 Chicken and Lean Meat – Sharpen memory in kids

-4. Fish (Salmon in particular and Cod in particular)
+4. Fish (Salmon and Cod in particular)

-Fatty fish is also mixed with Choline and omega-3 DHA-other necessary nutrients in the functioning of the brain.
+Fatty fish is also mixed with Choline and omega-3 DHA & other necessary nutrients in the functioning of the brain.

 Benefits:

-• Helps maintain cognitive performance
+• Helps to maintain cognitive performance

-• Supports visual learning
+• Supports the visual learning

 • Contributes to brain cell membrane structure